General

 The members of TBD Angels have a passion for helping entrepreneurs and their teams in varying ways and each have their own style of working with companies, ranging from responding to investor update emails, to referring strong candidates to the team, collaborating on product roadmap and strategy, making connections with partners and customers, to helping raise the next round.

-When an investment completes, the deal lead will make direct introductions between relevant investors and the company founder(s).
+The deal lead will make direct introductions between relevant, interested investors and the company founder(s).
 While a big part of the group's value-add is the network and experiences, TBD Angels respects the privacy of its investor members.

 Where does deal flow come from?

-• Existing members: since TBD Angels members have a deep set of connections (e.g., other VC/angels, entrepreneurs, and all the stuff we see locally) and have good deal flow from our own networks
+• Existing members: since TBD Angels members have a deep set of connections (e.g., other VCs/angels entrepreneurs, and local organizations) and have good deal flow from our own networks

 • Close VCs in our networks

 Note that we currently do not accept unsolicited inbounds from entrepreneurs.
-Entrepreneurs should seek out one of the TBD Angels members.
+Entrepreneurs should seek out one of the TBD Angels members they know.

-How do I submit a deal for consideration?
+How do I pitch TBD Angels/submit a deal for consideration?

 We also record pitch sessions, to provide all members access to information critical for decision-making.